 Peripheral vascular disease (PVD) definition and facts

 - The term peripheral vascular disease is commonly used to refer to peripheral artery disease (PAD), meaning narrowing or occlusion by atherosclerotic plaques of arteries outside of the heart and brain.

 - Risk factors for peripheral artery disease include elevated blood cholesterol, diabetes, smoking, hypertension, inactivity, and overweight/obesity.

-- About 5% of people over the age of 50 are believed to suffer from peripheral artery disease.
+- A small percentage of people over the age of 50 are believed to suffer from peripheral artery disease.

 - The symptoms of peripheral artery disease depend upon the location and extent of the blocked arteries.
 The most common symptom of peripheral artery disease is intermittent claudication, manifested by pain (usually in the calf) that occurs while walking and dissipates at rest.